JordanMartinez/purescript-jordans-reference/03-Build-Tools/03-Bower--Project-Workflow.md

 # Build and check the docs
 pulp docs -- --format html

-# Make a production build
-#   If building a program...
-pulp browserify --optimise --to dist/fileName.js
-#   If building a library
-pulp browserify --no-main-check --optimise --to dist/fileName.js

 # bump project version
 pulp version major
 pulp version minor